Skip to content

 full time employees

-What this template covers
+What the åpenhetsloven template covers

-• The three sections every due diligence account must include under the Norwegian Transparency Act
+• The three sections every due diligence account must include

 • How to describe the risks found in your supply chain and any actions taken to mitigate them

-The Norwegian Transparency Act requires companies operating in Norway that meet the thresholds above to assess and publicly disclose how they manage human rights and working conditions in their supply chains.
+Companies meeting the thresholds above are required to assess and publicly disclose how they manage human rights and working conditions in their supply chains.
+In practice, this means documenting what risks you’ve found and what steps you’ve taken to address them, and publishing it annually.

-This means documenting what risks you’ve found and what you’ve done about them, and publishing it annually.
-Non-compliance can result in fines of up to 4% of annual turnover or NOK 25 million, whichever is higher.
+Non-compliance can result in fines of up to 4% of annual turnover or NOK 25 million, whichever is higher, per Forbrukertilsynet’s enforcement guidelines.

-Download the Norwegian Transparency Act report template
+Download the åpenhetsloven report template

 Open template in one-click